e3b0c442/aoc/README.md

 ## Layout
 The repository is laid out as follows.
-If you would like to try your own input files, place them into the root folder for the year named in`DAYNUM`.txt, replacing `DAYNUM` with the number of the day, e.g. `in1.txt`.
+If you would like to try your own input files, place them into the root folder for the year named `DAYNUM`.txt, replacing `DAYNUM` with the number of the day, e.g. `1.txt`.

 Each year may have any number of languages implemented, as I utilize these problems as a learning and teaching tool.